In this article you will learn:

 It is now however very important that you don’t fall into the common pitfall of new startups whereby you “set and forget” your campaigns.
 Set aside five minutes of your time each day to monitor your activity so that everything continues running smoothly.

 Alternatively, if you just don’t have the time, view your account once a week and set up automated rules.
 This will allow Google Ads to alert you (commonly by email) at anytime should something irregular occur within your account.

-As a final thing, we wanted to include some links to our favourite blogs.
-These blogs contain a treasure trove of articles explaining different parts of Google Ads, case studies, and they do a good job of suggesting things you can try out once you get to grips with Ads.
+As a final thing, we wanted to include some links to some blogs.
+These blogs contain a treasure trove of articles explaining different parts of Google Ads, case studies, and they do a good job of suggesting things you can try out once you get to grips with Google Ads.